cbdevnet/martrix/README.md

 # martrix
-martrix is an ArtNet RGB matrix visualizer
+martrix is an ArtNet/sACN RGB matrix grid visualizer

 It can be used to plan shows or to create an interesting fixture using a standard computer projector.
-Data input is accepted via ArtNet, which is output by most lighting desks and software.
+Data input is accepted via ArtNet or sACN, either of which is output by most lighting desks and software.

 ## Build prerequisites